Counsellors, Career Practitioners & Teachers

 Applying to the University of Alberta should be as easy as ready, set, apply!
 Download our one-page overview of important dates, deadlines and how to apply.

 We encourage students to apply early, as admission is competitive, works on a rolling basis and space in each program is limited.
-To better serve prospective students, historical admission averages are now listed at uab.ca/averages.
+To better serve prospective students, historical admission averages can be viewed at uab.ca/averages

 Please note: these historical admission averages do not serve as a guarantee for future admission.